 (4) The Commission may, after the inquiry contemplated in subsection (2) has been finalised and if it is of the opinion that it will be in the interest of the performers or copyright owners concerned, apply to the Tribunal for an order of cancellation of the accreditation of the collecting society in question.

-(5) The Commission shall be responsible for the administration and discharge of the functions of the collecting society contemplated in subsection (3) during the period of suspension or cancellation of the accreditation of that collecting society following the order of the Tribunal: Provided that the Tribunal may, on application by the Commission, appoint any suitable person to assist the Commission in the administration and discharging of the functions of that collecting society.’’.
+(5) Following the suspension or the cancellation of the accreditation of any collecting society, the Commision shall as soon as reasonably practicable, convevne an emergency meeting of the members during which members shall elect a suitable person to be responsible for the administration and discharging of the functions of that society. .

 Amendment of section 23 of Act 98 of 1978, as amended by section 20 of Act 125 of 1992